Feeling better and looking younger has A LOT to do with balancing your hormones, and most family doctors can’t tell you how to do it, naturally.

 Too much testosterone, in women or men, can lead to acne on the face, chest, or back.
 As women age, we also experience an increase in androgen levels (a male sex hormone estrogen levels decline.
 Men tend to experience the opposite – an increase in estrogen and a decline in testosterone.
 If you think you have a testosterone deficiency, try taking herbs like tribulus terresteris, be sure to manage your stress as much as possible, and incorporate more weight training into your exercise program.
 Bioidentical hormone creams can also be used, but you must discuss this with us first.
 For women who think they have too much testosterone, you may consider a supplement of saw palmetto.

 DHEA – The Path to Hydrated Skin

 DHEA turns on oil production and helps increase skin hydration.
-This hormone is a precursor to other hormones, such as estrogen and testosterone and similarly levels decline with stress and age.
+This hormone is a precursor to other hormones, such as estrogen and testosterone, and similarly, levels decline with stress and age.
 So, since it is also needed to increase the production of collagen, making skin appear smoother and younger, you can imagine how the loss of DHEA affects how we look as we age.
 Do not take DHEA supplements without a doctor informing you of a clear deficiency after a full health assessment, which includes a comprehensive hormone check.
-That being said, Relora can be useful to increase DHEA levels and to lower cortisol.
+That being said, Relora can be useful to increase DHEA levels and lower cortisol.
 You should also get better sleep and reduce stress to establish healthy DHEA levels.